Talesofwing/Practices/10.Programming/002.DesignPatterns/docs/Prototype.md

 When using the `Prototype Pattern`, it’s important to consider the distinction between `shallow copy` and `deep copy`.

-In C#, `ICloneable` is also based on the `Prototype Pattern`.
-However, it is explicitly recommended not to use it, since it doesn’t specify whether the copy is shallow or deep.

 In C#, `ICloneable` is considered to follow the `Prototype Pattern`.
 However, it is explicitly recommended not to use it, since it does not specify whether the copy is `shallow` or `deep`.

 Additionally, in Unity, `Prefab` is an application of the `Prototype Pattern`.